E-B3rry/image-steganography-tools/README.md

 You can customize the encoding and decoding process by modifying the pattern parameters:

-- `channels`: The color channels to use for encoding (e.g., "RGBA", "RGB", "A")
+- `channels`: The color channels to use for encoding (e.g., "auto", "all", "RGBA", "RGB", "A")
 - `bit_frequency`: The number of least significant bits to use for encoding (1-8)
-- `byte_spacing`: The spacing between encoded bytes in the image
+- `byte_spacing`: The spacing between encoded bytes in the image (1-x)
-- `redundancy`: The number of times each bit is repeated for error correction (odd numbers only)
+- `redundancy`: The number of times each bit is repeated for error correction (odd numbers recommended)
-- `hash_check`: Whether to include a hash for data integrity checking (True/False)
+- `hash_check`: Whether to include a hash for data integrity checking (True/False/Other)

 For example, to create a pattern with higher redundancy and no hash check: